MicrosoftDocs/common-data-model-and-service/common-data-model/edu-k12-accelerator.md

 ---

-# The Dynamics 365 K-12 Accelerator
+# Dynamics 365 Education Accelerator – K12 (Preview)

-The K-12 scenario is released to sit on top of an existing Dynamics 365 instance or Power Apps instance to assist with day to day operations or as a standalone data model for developers.
-The holistic student profile and educator and community engagement scenario contains the data model, installable scenarios (including standard entity attribute extensions, K-12 specific education entities, pre-built dashboard and portals, sample data) and other tools to help customers and partners build and deploy new solutions.
+The K12 scenario is released to sit on top of an existing Dynamics 365 instance or Power Apps instance to assist with day to day operations or as a standalone data model for developers.
+The holistic student profile and educator and community engagement scenario contains the data model, installable scenarios (including standard entity attribute extensions, K12 specific education entities, pre-built dashboard and portals, sample data) and other tools to help customers and partners build and deploy new solutions.

 The accelerator includes the following features:

-- K-12 Student and Parent Portal
+- K12 Student and Parent Portal
 - Collect School paperwork and forms
 - Ability to engage donors and raise funds
 - Student Behavior Management Application